gorjanradevski/SMHA/README.md

-# HIVmorbidity
+# Master thesis: Using deep learning to obtain multimodal representations
-Guidelines that I try to follow:
+Guidelines that I will try to follow throughout the project:

 ## Steps to reproduce the virtual environment and run scripts from the project